Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization

-However, most optimization studies in bio-inspired swimmers rely on fixed baseline geometries or local parametric sweeps, which limits design flexibility.
-In contrast, the \textit{design-by-morphing} (DbM) methodology enables continuous interpolation across multiple baseline geometries, allowing exploration of a broader and more expressive design space.
-For example, , Sheikh et al \cite{sheikh2023airfoil} introduced DbM for \edt{an} airfoil design, generating radical new shapes by combining a small set of baseline airfoils and optimizing them for maximal lift-to-drag ratio and stall margin using genetic algorithms.
+\ed{Despite extensive research efforts, most optimization studies on bio-inspired swimmers are conducted around fixed baseline geometries or through localized parametric variations, which inherently limit the exploration of broader design spaces and constrain geometric flexibility.} In contrast, the \textit{Design-by-Morphing} (DbM) methodology enables continuous interpolation across multiple baseline geometries, allowing exploration of a broader and more expressive design space.
+For example, \citet{sheikh2023airfoil} introduced DbM for \edt{an} airfoil design, generating radical new shapes by combining a small set of baseline airfoils and optimizing them for maximal lift-to-drag ratio and stall margin using genetic algorithms.
 They demonstrated that DbM substantially outperforms traditional shape parameterizations in terms of aerodynamic efficiency and diversity of optimal designs.
-Similarly, Raj and Rose \cite{raj2023flow} applied camber line morphing in a NACA airfoil, showing up to 22\% increase in aerodynamic efficiency through skin-morphed trailing-edge deformation paired with gradient-based optimization.
+Similarly, \citet{raj2023flow} applied camber line morphing in a NACA airfoil, showing up to 22\% increase in aerodynamic efficiency through skin-morphed trailing-edge deformation paired with gradient-based optimization.
 These authentic studies illustrate DbM’s potential to discover high-performance morphing configurations, principles that can be translated into hydrodynamic profile optimization for robotic swimmers.

-Despite recent advances, a significant gap remains in the literature regarding the simultaneous optimization of both geometric (morphing weights) and kinematic parameters (such as oscillation frequency and wavelength) in self-propelling bio-inspired systems, particularly under realistic hydrodynamic loading conditions with a focus on minimizing power consumption.